 12) Horseback Riding around San Cristobal de las Casas

 There’s no shortage of horseback riding opportunities both from San Cristobal de las Casas and the surrounding area.
 Consider a trail ride at Lagos de Montebello or through the pine forests surrounding Grutas de Rancho Nuevo.

 It’s a pleasant trail ride that takes in a mix of nature and local life.
-Your butts will have an hour break off the saddle at San Juan de Chamula to explore the village.
+Your butt will have an hour’s break off the saddle at San Juan de Chamula to explore the village.
 We think it’s a great way to get to Chamula and spend a half-day.

 We booked our horse ride from San Cristobal to Chamula with Jalapeño Tours at a cost of $150 pesos plus a tip to the guide.
 Our horses appeared to be healthy, well taken care of, and obedient.
-Rides depart at 9:00 am and 1:00 pm and lasts about 4 hours.
+Rides depart at 9:00 am and 1:00 pm and last about 4 hours.